THUNER-project/THUNER/docs/source/tutorials/gridrad.rst

     data_options

-The convenience function ``thuner.analyze.utils.read_options`` reloads all options in the above way, saving the options in a dictionary.
+The convenience function ``thuner.analyze.utils.read_options`` reloads all options in the above way, storing the different options in a dictionary.

 .. code-block:: python3